Shakira: 2001–2004: Laundry Service and English transition

 Upon the successes of Dónde Están los Ladrones? and MTV Unplugged, Shakira began working on an English crossover album.
-Her manager, Emilio Estefan, took an early notice of Shakira's unprecedented, among Latin American artists, potential for a "crossover" into the enormous U.S. music market because of her "universally catchy pop-rock melodies, cerebral lyrics, unwavering self-determination and natural sex appeal".
+Her manager, Emilio Estefan, took an early notice of Shakira's potential for a "crossover" into the U.S. music market because of her "universally catchy pop-rock melodies, cerebral lyrics, unwavering self-determination and natural sex appeal".
 Shakira's English language skills were improved with the help of Gloria Estefan.
-As Latin music sales were growing in the U.S. at twice the total industry rate, Tommy Mottola, head of Sony Music, referred to Shakira as an "absolutely brilliant artist" and predicted Latin music to be the global reservoir of talent in the future.

 "Whenever, Wherever", called "Suerte" in the simultaneously published Spanish language version, was released at the end of August 2001 as the first and lead single from Shakira's fifth studio album.
 The song took heavy influence from Andean music, including the charango and pan flute in its instrumentation.
 It became an international success by reaching number one in most countries.
 In the U.S., it reached number six on the Hot 100.

-The new album, titled Laundry Service in English-speaking countries and Servicio de Lavanderia in Latin America and Spain, was released on 13 November 2001.
-Servicio de Lavanderia features the same songs, arranged in different order.
-Nine out of thirteen tracks Shakira sings in English.
-The album debuted at number three on the U.S. Billboard 200 chart, selling over 200,000 records in its first week.
-It was later certified triple platinum.
-It had established, for the most part, Shakira's musical presence in the mainstream North American market.
-"Underneath Your Clothes", "Objection (Tango)", "The One", "Te Dejo Madrid", "Que Me Quedes Tú", and "Poem to a Horse" were other Laundry Service songs issued as singles.
-Shakira's best-selling album ever comprises a number of hits, but its greatest strength and biggest selling point was "Whenever, Wherever" / "Suerte".

-Tommy Mottola, Freddy DeMann and other "music industry's heftiest heavyweights have invested in Shakira's North American conquest".
-The Billboard magazine Latin Bureau chief Leila Cobo spoke of Laundry Service and its release: "Shakira was a totally foreign artist" (as opposed to U.S. Latin home-grown stars), but Cobo expected the record to do very well as "there was such a huge marketing push behind it, and the album had a very big budget, the video had a very big budget.
-It was a priority for the label".
-Shakira wrote or co-wrote each of the songs and Laundry Service was produced by her alone.